 - (i) Information pertaining to execution of duties by Directors (meeting minutes, decision making records and appurtenant materials, account books, account slips and other information) shall be appropriately stored and managed in accordance with applicable internal regulations.
-The information shall be made accessible at any time to Directors and employees nominated thereby. - (ii) Confidential information and personal information shall be appropriately stored and managed in accordance with internal regulations and enforcement thereof shall be ensured through such measures as business audits.
+The information shall be made accessible at any time to Directors, Executive Officers and employees nominated thereby. - (ii) Confidential information and personal information shall be appropriately stored and managed in accordance with internal regulations and enforcement thereof shall be ensured through such measures as business audits.

-(3) Systems for management of risk of loss of the Company
+(3) Regulations for management of risk of loss of the Company and other systems

-- (i) With President as the chief executive of risk management, officer in charge of risk management as chief risk officer and General Manager of each division as risk manager, we grasp the assumed risk in detail, and establish a risk management system, which is designed to avoid or minimize risk or losses caused by such risk. - (ii) With respect to risks pertaining to management strategies, risk analysis and consideration of countermeasures shall be conducted in advance by the concerned divisions in accordance with applicable internal regulations.
+- (i) With President as the chief executive of risk management, Executive Officer in charge of risk management as chief risk officer and General Managers of each division as risk managers, we establish a risk management system to comprehensively identify the potential risks and prevent or minimize risks or losses caused by such risks. - (ii) With respect to risks pertaining to management strategies, risk analysis and consideration of countermeasures shall be conducted in advance by the concerned divisions in accordance with applicable internal regulations.
 Then, deliberations and decision making regarding those risks shall be carried out at Board of Directors meetings.
-In particular, we implement risk management individually for major projects that have a significant impact on business operations. - (iii) As a measure to be taken when a risk becomes evident, we set forth codes of conduct in the event of emergencies, and also appoint persons in charge of crisis management at each place of business to establish the system, which is designed to minimize losses. - (iv) When a material risk becomes evident, reports are immediately given to President, who is the chief executive of risk management, in accordance with the reporting route specified in advance. - (v) In particular, in anticipation of the occurrence of disasters, including largescale earthquakes and pandemic diseases, we predetermine important operations to which priority should be given to ensure the continuation or recovery of the operations in order to minimize the impact on KHI's business.
+In particular, we implement risk management individually for major projects that have a significant impact on business operations. - (iii) As a measure to be taken when a risk becomes evident, we set forth codes of conduct in the event of emergencies, and also appoint persons in charge of crisis management at each place of business to establish the system, which is designed to minimize losses. - (iv) When a material risk becomes evident, reports are immediately given to President, who is the chief executive of risk management, in accordance with the reporting route specified in advance.

+(v) In particular, in anticipation of the occurrence of disasters, including largescale earthquakes and pandemic diseases, we predetermine important operations to which priority should be given to ensure the continuation or recovery of the operations in order to minimize the impact on KHI's business.
 We also formulate a business continuity plan to shorten the length of time until recovery.